Home About Final

 time_options = ["childhood", "youth", "adulthood", "elderly"]

-button_states[1] = False
+SET button_states[1] = False

-final_sentence = generate_sentence_with_mood(selected_subject, caption, selected_mood)
+final_sentence = CALL generate_sentence_with_mood(selected_subject, caption, selected_mood)

-button_states[2] = False
+SET button_states[2] = False

-scent_formula = generate_scent_formula(final_sentence)
+scent_formula = CALL generate_scent_formula(final_sentence)

 Fabrication

-The initial prototype for the device was made from scrap aluminium rods found in the TMG lab.
+The initial prototype for the device was made from scrap aluminium rods found in the lab.
 It was held together with tape and glue, to get a sense of shape and size.
 The final structure is composed of 4 x ½ inch aluminium rods and 8 ¼ inch aluminum rods cut to size on the circular saw in the CBA shop.
 A bottom and top panel are 3D printed for convenience with slots for the aluminium rods.

 It was quite challenging to figure out how to cleanly and aesthetically attach everything together.
 In the end this was achieved with a series of brackets that held acrylic sheets in place.
 This was 3D modelled in CAD and then through a lot of test 3D printing on the Prusa MK4 and MK4s, eventually the right fit was found.
 Final prints were mostly done with a Bambu Carbon X1.